PetrosExarchos/Algorithms-And-Complexity/README.md

 5. Download and install c# Extensions extension by jchannon

 6. Download and install NuGet Package Manager by jmrog

+Phase 2# (CSharping the tools)

+1. Create a new folder where the project will be created

+2. Open the folder in Visual Studio Code

+3. Open the Terminal or create a new Terminal (Ctrl+Shift+`)

+4. Type: "dotnet new console" (no quotes) and press Enter to create a new console C# project

+5. Type: "dotnet build" (no quotes) to build the created project

+Phase 3# (Code transplant surgery)

+1. Copy all the csharp files (.cs) from the script folder and paste to your project's root directory

 dotnet add package Google.OrTools --version 7.4.7247